Multidisciplinary drifting Observatory for the Study of Arctic Climate

 As for the MBRACE project, the data collected by the Swiss team will be used in conjunction with data collected by other projects participating in the MOSAiC expedition.
 This interdisciplinary approach will lead to an improved understanding of the sea ice in the Arctic.

 You can follow the MOSAiC expedition live on Twitter (@MOSAiCArctic) and on Instagram (@mosaic_expedition) using the hashtags #MOSAiCexpedition, #Arctic and #icedrift.
-The presentation of the Swiss projects on MOSAiC is also available in German and French (see the PDF documents below).
+The presentation of the Swiss projects on MOSAiC is also available in German and French.